 Rabbi Hillel Katzir is the spiritual leader of Temple Shalom Synagogue-Center in Auburn.
 Originally from Los Angeles, he lived in Israel for nine years and practiced law in California and New Mexico for fifteen years before becoming clergy.
 He spent two years as a cantor in Des Moines, Iowa, and joined Temple Shalom in March, 2003.
 Rabbi Katzir is available to support the programs of Jewish students at Bates upon request.

 Angela Lutzenberger has been a practicing Buddhist for 18 years, beginning practice and study in the Theravadin tradition while still in High School.
 For the past 15 years she has practiced in the Kagyu, Nyingma, and Shambhala lineages of Tibetan Buddhism.
 In the summer of 2000 she attended the three-month Vajradhatu Seminary (founded in 1973 by the meditation master, Chogyam Trungpa Rinpoche,) an intensive practice and study retreat within her community that prepares a student to practice the Vajrayana teachings of Tibetan Buddhism.
 She studied comparative Religion and Buddhism as an undergraduate and received her Master of Divinity/ Buddhist Studies, with a concentration in Tibetan language, from Naropa University in 2008.
-She has studied in Tibet, lived at Gampo Abbey, the Buddhist monastery in Cape Breton, and last year spent 3 and a half months in solitary retreat in Vermont.
+She has studied in Tibet, lived at Gampo Abbey, the Buddhist monastery in Cape Breton, and in 2011 spent 3 and a half months in solitary retreat in Vermont.
 For the last 11 years she has taught meditation both within her community and to the broader community.
 Angela works as the Bereavement Coordinator and Inter-Religious Chaplain for Beacon Hospice.
 She previously worked as a Chaplain for the VA in Seattle; working with substance use issues, PTSD, grief issues, sexual trauma and in medical intensive care.

 - Associated Minister of Music, Christian

-Stephen, originally from Bronx, N.Y., has been the church pianist and choir director for the Brunswick, Maine Naval Air Station Chapel from 1999 until its closing in September 2010.
+Stephen, originally from Bronx, N.Y., was the church pianist and choir director for the Brunswick, Maine Naval Air Station Chapel from 1999 until its closing in September 2010.
 Stephen has also been the choir director of the Bates Gospelaires singing group since September 2009.
 A graduate of Bowdoin College, he is also a professional composer, producer, arranger and studio recording engineer.

 Will Truesdell (Bates, 1989; Physics) currently serves as the director of ministry for InterVarsity Christian Fellowship for Maine, New Hampshire and Vermont.
 InterVarsity is a ministry dedicated to working alongside students who have an interest in following Jesus and his teachings.
 Will is especially interested in the connection of the Christian faith to the natural world, and to how we develop and grow in life.
 In his free time, he enjoys most outdoor activities, especially surfing (yes, even in Maine, even in the winter), hiking, and exploring new places with his wife Lisa and daughter Julia.
 He and his family live in Wiscasset, Maine.